-Inspire Cards are available to individuals that have limited identification or choose to have more basic borrowing privileges.
+Inspire Cards are available to individuals with limited identification or who choose to have more basic borrowing privileges.
 These cards have limited borrowing privileges for physical materials but full access to digital resources.
+Short-term visitors to Hamilton (one month or more) can also request an Inspire Card.